Does Aging Change Blood Glucose Levels?

 Choose a Healthy Diet

-High fiber, high protein, and foods that are healthy sources of fats are everyday foods that stabilize blood sugar levels.
+High-fiber, high-protein foods that are healthy sources of fats are everyday foods that stabilize blood sugar levels and support overall wellness.
 For more ideas on building a healthy diet full of nutritious foods that can stabilize your blood sugar, read the ultimate list of high-fiber, low-carb foods

-Using a CGM and the Signos app, you can track your blood sugar and identify trends.
-Knowing which lifestyle factors influence your blood glucose levels, as well as how much, and how to mitigate your glucose spikes, can help you reduce your risk of type 2 diabetes and its associated diseases.
+Using a continuous glucose monitor and the Signos app, you can track your blood sugar and identify trends in your diabetes care.
+Knowing which lifestyle factors influence your blood glucose levels and how to mitigate your glucose spikes can help you reduce your risk of type 2 diabetes and its associated diseases.

 A CGM and the Signos app provide you with real-time data on how your body reacts to the foods you eat, as well as recommendations on how to make small tweaks to your diet that can have a big impact over time.